allegro/allegro.tech/_posts/2020-10-09-bigflow-a-python-framework-for-data-processing-on-gcp.md

 tags: [tech, python, gcp, big data]
 ---

-[BigFlow](https://github.com/allegro/bigflow) was created to develop the Allegro A/B testing platform analytics.
-The A/B testing platform team has moved analytics to the Google Cloud Platform two years ago, as one of the first teams.
+We have created [BigFlow](https://github.com/allegro/bigflow) as a side-project, during development of the Allegro A/B testing platform.
+We have moved data processing to the Google Cloud Platform two years ago.
 We had no tools for data processing on GCP.
 During these two years, our projects have grown and multiplied.
 So did our tools.

 Allegro spoils its developers with an amazing internal app engine (to have some point of reference, you can imagine it as something similar to [Heroku](https://www.heroku.com/)).
 On the other hand, GCP provides a powerful, but loosely